strongjz/jamesstrong.dev/content/resume.md

 https://www.oreilly.com/library/view/kubernetes-networking/9781492081647/

 ### A Cloud Guru Instructor

 Since its release in 2014, Kubernetes has become the de-facto standard for container orchestration.
 Kubernetes is a distributed system for managing containers and its networking is no different.
 Many companies are deploying Kubernetes on-prem and in the cloud, both managed offerings and self-deployed.
-With that, the demand for System, Network and Cluster Administrators to understand the underpinnings of the network stack in Kubernetes is ever increasing.
+With that, the demand for System, Network and Cluster Administrators to understand the underpinnings of the network stack in Kubernetes is ever-increasing.
 This course is a deep dive into the Kubernetes network model, the components involved and how to deploy, manage and troubleshoot the cluster network.

 https://acloud.guru/overview/advanced-networking-with-kubernetes-for-aws

 ### Volunteer • Meetup Organizer

-New York City, NY • April ‘19 - Present
+New York City, NY • April ‘19 - March ‘20

 Responsible for organizing and scheduling several Meetups in the Louisville and NYC tech community.
 In Louisville, Kubernetes and Cloud Native, GoLou, and the AWS User group.
 James works as Co-Organizer for DevOps NYC.